 The phytosanitary certificate issued in the EU can accompany the consignment to this 'place of destination' without a UK Plant Passport being required, providing the place of destination is registered using this form and emailed to the Animal and Plant Health Agency (APHA) at this address.

 Movement of materials in this way is subject to pre-notification via an internet-based Defra tool called 'Procedure for Electronic Application for Certificates' (PEACH).
-You need to register to use PEACH; click here to register.
-The terms of pre-notification are as follows:
+A step-by-step guide for using PEACH is available on the Plant Health Portal; click here to view this guide.
+It is necessary to register before using PEACH; click here to register.

-- By air; at least 4 working hours before the material lands in the UK
+- By air and roll-on-roll-off freight; at least 4 working hours before the consignment lands arrives in GB

-- Not by air; at least 1 working day before the relevant material arrives in the UK
+- All other freight; at least 1 working day before the consignment arrives in GB

 Phytosanitary certificates must be replaced with a UK Plant Passport at the 'Place of Destination' if the operator meets any of the below criteria:

 - Selling material to final users (those buying for personal use) by means of distance contract, e.g. online;

 - Moving material to another of their own premises which is more than 10 miles from the premises to which the consignment arrived;

 - If the phytosanitary status of the consignment changes, for example, if it has been grown on or if they have been reconfigured (e.g. two plants in separate pots have been planted up in a new pot together).

 To help ease the transition to the new UK Plant Passport process in 2021, Defra have permitted EU-based operators to attach UK Plant Passports to consignments destined for the UK for the first 6 months of 2021 only.
 This decision is to help the onward movement of plants and plant material once cleared at the First Place of Destination, and will help operators.